 When you need to send money to Bolivia from Canada, banks offer an easy and convenient option.
-What they don’t do, however, is offer a cheap option.
-The exchange rates banks offer on international transfers are notoriously low.
+What they usually don’t do, however, is offer a cheap option.
+The exchange rates banks offer on international transfers are often low.
 Just compare their exchange rates with those of any specialist transfer company to see just how poor they can be.

 For a more cost-effective transfer solution, check out the services offered by specialist money transfer companies.
 These providers, such as TransferWise and WorldRemit, offer better exchange rates than the banks because they trade large volumes of foreign currency every day.
 They also charge lower fees than the banks most of the time, so you can save yourself a lot of money if you’re willing to shop around for a more affordable deal.

 Josh’s best friend Daniel is backpacking around South America and has just been robbed in Bolivia.
 He emails Josh and asks for a transfer of $1,000 Canadian dollars to help him pay for accommodation and transport until he can receive new bank cards.
 Since his Canadian bank doesn’t support any exotic currencies, Josh contacts two specialist transfer providers to see if there might be a more affordable option available to him.